Creating real impact through an integrated content, SEO, and influencer programme

 We designed and centrally managed an influencer programme for the brand, developing hero and hub level influencer

 campaigns that supported the brand’s content strategy.
-We assessed the suitability of influencers by using analytic programs about their channels, and analysed their audience data to make sure they were had audiences we wanted to reach through their sponsored content.
+We assessed the suitability of influencers by using analytic programs about their channels, and analysed their audience data to make sure they had audiences we wanted to reach through their sponsored content.

 The hero campaign for 2019 – Electric Adventures – is an influencer-led film series about UK road trips in electric cars.
 It features some of the UK’s biggest names in digital influence like Jim Chapman, The Michalaks and Mother Pukka.